 The policies and provisions of the LCP require that structures constructed on the beachfront utilize a foundation system adequate to protect it from wave and erosion hazard without requiring a seawall, and that shoreline protection structures shall not be permitted to protect new development, except where necessary to protect the onsite wastewater treatment system (OWTS) and there is no other feasible alternative.
 In that case, the OWTS and shoreline protection device must be located as far landward on the property as feasible.

-The construction of basements as part of beachfront structures raises two issues.
-One is that if basement walls extend seaward from the street and into the wave uprush zone, they will have the potential to increase erosion and impact the beach profile.
-The other is that a beachfront basement will occupy the most landward portion of the site, where the OWTS for the structure should be located.
-Modifications Nos.
-3 and 6 are suggested to prohibit basements on beachfront parcels in order to ensure that beachfront structures minimize erosion and impacts to the beach profile, consistent with the shoreline development policies and provisions of the LCP.
+The construction of basements, cellars or subterranean garages as part of beachfront structures raises two issues.
+One is that if the walls of such structures extend seaward from the street and into the wave uprush zone, they will have the potential to be acted upon by waves, in the same way as shoreline protection structures, increasing erosion and impacting the beach profile.
+The other is that a beachfront basement, cellar or subterranean garage will occupy the most landward portion of the site, potentially in the same area where the OWTS for the structure should be located.
+Modification No. 3 and Modification No. 5 are suggested to prohibit basements, subterranean garages, and cellars on beachfront parcels in order to ensure that beachfront structures minimize erosion and impacts to the beach profile, consistent with the shoreline development policies and provisions of the LCP.
+A minor exception is provided to allow for the construction of a small subterranean equipment vault on a beachfront parcel.
+Vaults are typically provided to contain heating, ventilation, air conditioning, and other similar equipment required for a single-family residence.
+Modification No. 5 would allow such a vault on a beachfront parcel so long as it does not contain habitable space, does not occupy any area of the site that would be required for the construction of the OWTS, and it does not require a shoreline protection structure.
+The Commission finds that as modified, the basement, cellar, and subterranean garage provisions of the LIP will be consistent with the policies of the LUP.